Mohamed Nassoh: Career

+PSV

 An academy graduate of PSV, Nassoh signed his first professional contract in July 2020.
 Nassoh made his professional debut on 19 April 2021 for Jong PSV in the Eerste Divisie at home against De Graafschap.
 Coming on as a late substitute for Emmanuel Matuta, Jong PSV lost the match 2–0.

 On 17 November 2021, Nassoh signed a contract extension keeping him at PSV until 2024.
+In the 2023–24 season, he was appointed captain of Jong PSV.

+Sparta Rotterdam

+On 13 April 2024, it was announced that Nassoh would join Eredivisie side Sparta Rotterdam on a free transfer on 1 July 2024, signing a four-year contract with the club.

+International career

+Born in the Netherlands, Nassoh is of Moroccan descent.
+He played for the Netherlands U19s twice in 2019.
+In November 2023, he was called up to the Morocco U23s.